 Below 41°F (5°C), warm-up the engine for at least 5 minutes at 2,000 rpm.
+Raise the fast idle lever to achieve approximately 2,000 rpm.

 - If the engine is not properly warmed up before raising the engine speed, the buzzer and overheat indicator may activate and the engine speed will be automatically reduced. - The cooling system may freeze in areas where the temperature reaches 32°F (0°C) or below.
 Cruising at high speed without warming the engine up may cause engine damage.